petertea96/Peter-Awesome-Website/content/authors/admin/_index.md

 ---

 I am a MSc.
 Statistics student under the supervision of [Tim Swartz](http://people.stat.sfu.ca/~tim/).
-Sometimes, I write tennis blogs hosted on [StatsOnTheT](http://on-the-t.com/).
+Sometimes I write tennis blogs, as a guest, hosted on [StatsOnTheT](http://on-the-t.com/).

-In the past, I've held positions as a Data Science co-op at [Aquatic Informatics](https://aquaticinformatics.com/), a Data Analyst at the [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency.html), an R consultant at SFU [Research Commons](https://www.lib.sfu.ca/about/branches-depts/rc), and as a Statistical Genetics researcher with [Kelly Burkett](https://mysite.science.uottawa.ca/kburkett/).
+Outside academia , I've interned at [Aquatic Informatics](https://aquaticinformatics.com/) and at the [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency.html).
+In academia, I've been an R consultant at SFU [Research Commons](https://www.lib.sfu.ca/about/branches-depts/rc), and a Statistical Genetics researcher with [Kelly Burkett](https://mysite.science.uottawa.ca/kburkett/).